palashsarkar18/biking_api/README.md

+## Run

+docker-compose up -d --build

+docker ps
+docker exec -it <container_id_or_name> bash docker-compose up tests

+docker-compose down
+docker-compose down -v  # This removes the containers along with their volumes docker-compose up -d    # This recreates the containers and volumes, and starts them

+docker-compose logs -f

 ## Bugs in the assignment

 * `assignment.md` states "Once you have managed to create the tables, you can find a dump in the data folder to populate it."
 However, there was no code snippet to do so.
 Hence I defined SQL scripts to create the tables and dump the values.